wolfSSL/documentation/wolfSSL/src/chapter04.md

 ### ESP8266

 Unlike the ESP32, there's no hardware-based cryptography available for the ESP8266.
-See the `WOLFSSL_ESP8266` define in `settings.h`.
+See the `WOLFSSL_ESP8266` define in `user_settings.h` or use `./configure CFLAGS="-DWOLFSSL_ESP8266"` to compile for the embedded ESP8266 target.

 ## SSL Inspection (Sniffer)